pablo79d8/My-projects/Decrypt Metropolis Algorithm/README.md

-## Decryption of a message using the Mteroplois-Hastings algorithm
+## Decryption of a message using the Mteropolis-Hastings algorithm

 This project is part of the subject 'Stochastic Processes' of the Statisctics degree.
 The program, developed in R, is able to decrypt a message including characters of the spanish alphabet.